Welcome to Augsburg University Residence Life!

 Welcome to your home on campus.
 First-year students live in Urness Hall.
 We in the Department of Residence Life look forward to helping you navigate your adventure through college.

-The First Year Residence Hall Director, Kelsey, would like to welcome you all to the Augsburg community!
-She is really excited that you will be joining us and is working hard to make sure your experience will be great.
+The First Year Residence Hall Director, Anthony, would like to welcome you all to the Augsburg community!
+He is really excited that you will be joining us and will work tirelessly to make sure your experience will be great.

-As a Residence Hall Director, Kelsey assists in providing additional resources for you as a member of our Augsburg community.
-Kelsey supervises the RA staff and makes sure the day to day operations of the building run smoothly.
-Kelsey’s office is located in the lobby of Urness/Mortensen.
+As a Residence Hall Director, Anthony supervises the RA staff and makes sure the day to day operations of the building run smoothly.
+Anthony’s office is located in the Urness/Mortensen lobby.